 Gray (1988) used Hofstede's societal dimensions to derive a framework that proposes an interactive accounting process.
-He derives four distinguishable accounting values/subcultures that he argues are related to societal values, as indicated in Table 2 (Appendix).
+He derives four distinguishable accounting values/subcultures that he argues are related to societal values (table 2).
 He also argues that these relations are dynamic.